 In early 2006 the state’s lawmakers explicitly outlawed online gambling in Washington.
 The law makes it a class C felony for those located within the state to gamble online, even on sites located outside of Washington.
 A later ruling additionally clarified that even social gaming for virtual chips was prohibited in the state.

-Early 2019 saw the proposal of two different sports betting bills.
+However, in 2019 a couple of sports betting bills came up for debate.
 One, proposed by House Rep. Eric Pettigrew, would allow sports betting only in the state’s tribal casinos.
-It also would provide an exception to the ban on online gambling, but only by allowing sports betting on site at the casinos.
-Neither of the bills advanced beyond committee hearings, but both returned at the start of 2020 for further consideration.
+It also would provide an exception to the ban on online gambling, but only by allowing sports betting on-site at the casinos.
+Neither of the bills advanced beyond committee hearings.

 Every even-numbered year, Washington has shorter 60-day legislative sessions, thereby adding urgency to lawmakers’ actions.
 Thus it was early in the 2020 session when Rep. Brandon Vick and Sens.
 Curtis King and Ann Rivers proposed similar sports betting bills.
 Both HB 2478 and SB 6277 would allow not just the state’s tribal casinos but also its card rooms and racetracks to offer sports betting.

 Meanwhile 20 representatives sponsored a new tribal-only bill, HB 2638.
 With such support from the get-go, that was the bill that moved forward.
 One of its sponsors, Rep. Jim Walsh, also added an amendment that would legalize the law immediately rather than requiring a voter referendum in November.
 Such a referendum typically would require a 60% favorable vote in order to pass.